VincentWei/MiniGUI/README.md

 You can configure and compile MiniGUI as one of three runtime modes:

-  * 'MiniGUI-Threads': A program running on MiniGUI-Threads can create multiple cascaded windows in different threads, and all the windows belong to a single process.
+  * `MiniGUI-Threads`: A program running on MiniGUI-Threads can create multiple cascaded windows in different threads, and all the windows belong to a single process.
 MiniGUI-Threads is fit for some real-time systems on Linux/uClinux, eCos, uC/OS-II, VxWorks, pSOS, ThreadX, and OSE.

-  * 'MiniGUI-Processes': A program running on MiniGUI-Processes is an independent process, which can also create multiple windows.
+  * `MiniGUI-Processes`: A program running on MiniGUI-Processes is an independent process, which can also create multiple windows.
     MiniGUI-Processes is fit for some complex embedded systems, such as PDAs, Thin-Clients or STBs.
 This mode is only useful for full-featured UNIX-like operating systems, like Linux.

-  * 'MiniGUI-Standalone': A single process version of MiniGUI.
+  * `MiniGUI-Standalone`: A single process version of MiniGUI.
 This mode is useful for some small systems, like uClinux or RTOSes.

 The original MiniGUI (version 1.0) run in MiniGUI-Threads mode.